 - Number of new registrants

 P29.
-(T-SQL, Database Development, Stored Procedures, Business Logic, UX, UI, Optimisation)
+(T-SQL, Database Development, Stored Procedures, Business Logic, UX, UI, Optimisation, Data Warehouse)

-Converted the sales report, updated daily for the CEO and directors, from an excel file to an SSRS report upgrading the it to be a more encompassing, dynamic report .
-The report now shows department data on a monthly basis which can be drilled down by week, day.
+Replaced the sales report, updated daily for the CEO and directors, from an excel file to an SSRS report, upgrading it to be a more encompassing and dynamic report covering all of the relevant company KPI.
+The suite of reports showed department data on a monthly basis which can be drilled down by week, day.